firanto/PokeGo-Slave/README.md

 That's it. :3

+#TODO:
+##Checklist
+- [X] Auto-walk using random coordinate to hatch eggs
+- [X] Catch Nearby Pokemon automatically
+- [X] Use Normal/Super/Great Pokeballs... (need a rework to cascade usages)
+- [X] Pokemon automatic transfer (user can limit number of possession.
+Pokemon with lowest CP will be transfered first)
+- [X] Display Avatar on map
+- [X] Display Avatar's destination on map
+- [X] Update Avatar position when walking
+- [X] Display pokestops on map.
+Including active lure and collected state (purple color)
+- [X] Display gyms on map
+- [X] Display catchable pokemon on map
+- [X] Pokemon catch filter.
+Can be 'all', 'except', or 'only'
+- [ ] Enable/disable auto-walk
+- [ ] Double click map to set trainer location.
+- [ ] Drop items when bag is full
+- [ ] Incubate eggs

+##Considered, but not primary target
+- [ ] Evolve pokemon
+- [ ] Use candy

 #Additional information
 Regarding s2geometry-node issue (specially in Windows), just make sure you have install the build tools at the link above.
 If your still have error on building it, try update your npm with 'npm install -g npm@next' with Administrator credentials.

+#Dependency
+Thanks to [Arm4x](https://github.com/Armax) who provide the node's verison of pokemon go api which you can found [here](https://github.com/Armax/Pokemon-GO-node-api).